upros/acme-integrations/draft-ietf-acme-integrations.md

 BRSKI cloud registrar is flexible and allows for multiple different local domain discovery and redirect scenarios.
 The est-domain leaf defined in {{!I-D.ietf-anima-brski-cloud}} allows the specification of a bootstrap EST domain.
 In this example, the est-domain extension allows the cloud registrar to specify the local domain RA that the pledge should connect to for the purposes of EST enrollment.

+For brevity, it assumes that the EST RA has previously proven ownership of a parent domain and that pledge certificate identifiers are a subdomain of that parent domain.
+The domain ownership exchanges between the RA, ACME and DNS are not shown.

 Similar to the sections above, the client calls EST /csrattrs API before calling the EST /simpleenroll API.

 This example illustrates the use of the ACME 'dns-01' challenge type.